SQL Server COUNT() and Effective Row Counting

 What is the SQL Server COUNT() function

 Depending on the scenario, it can count all records, including duplicates, NULLs, non-NULL values, and unique records.
-It can return 0 if the no rows match the criteria.
+It can return 0 if no rows match the criteria.

 The function is mostly used with the SELECT statement.
 The data type it returns is INT.

-This function is valuable in the realm of relational databases, as it performs one of the fundamental aggregation operations.
+The SQL Server row count function is valuable in the realm of relational databases, as it performs one of the fundamental aggregation operations.
 It is often used to verify and ensure data integrity, check data quality, and for reporting purposes.

 Syntax of the COUNT() function